 Queen Elizabeth II’s husband, Prince Philip the Duke of Edinburgh, had a mother who was born profoundly deaf and a father who was bisexual.
 His father, Prince Andrew of Greece (1882-1944), was a disgraced military commander, charged with treason for failure to carry out orders in the Greco-Turkish War (1919-1921) and subsequently stripped of his royal titles.
 Blamed for the loss of Greek territory in that disastrous war, he was imprisoned and sentenced to death.
-His wife, Princess Alice of Battenberg*, arranged for intervention by British King George V, who negotiated for Andrew’s release and ultimate rescue.
+His wife, Princess Alice of Battenberg*, arranged for intervention by British King George V, who negotiated for Andrew’s release.
+The British Royal Navy rescued the family, with infant Philip nestled in a converted orange crate.
+The family was then able to relocate to a suburb of Paris, where they lived in exile.
 The photo at right shows Prince Andrew and Princess Alice in 1905, two years into their ill-fated marriage.

 Andrew (shown in painting at left) had grown up the son of King George I (a German speaking Danish Prince and King of Greece) and the Russian Grand Duchess Olga Konstantinova.
 After his father was assassinated, Andrew’s brother Constantine became King of Greece.
-Unfortunately, Constantine was forced to abdicate because of his neutral stance during WW I, and Prince Andrew and his family lived in exile in Switzerland for three years, until his brother was reinstated in 1920.
-In the following year Prince Philip was born on Corfu.
+Unfortunately, Constantine was forced to abdicate because of his neutral stance during WW I, but was reinstated in 1920.

 *Prince Philip’s mother, Princess Alice of Battenberg, was born profoundly deaf at Windsor Castle in the presence of her great grandmother Queen Victoria.
 She grew to become one of Europe’s most beautiful princesses, adept at lip reading and speaking German and English.
 At the coronation of King Edward VII in 1902, Alice met Prince Andrew, ultimately marrying him in Darmstadt, Germany, the very next year.
 She spent her early married life in the turbulent political arena of Greece.
 After being ignored by her husband and shamed by his blatant affairs and political disgrace, she suffered a severe nervous breakdown and eventually entered the Greek Orthodox Church to became a nun, founding a female religious order.
 She creating quite a stir as a nun who chained smoked and played canasta.
 Princess Alice lived out her final years in Britain and died at Buckingham Palace, where she had been invited to live after the fall of King Constantine II of Greece (her brother-in-law) and the imposition of military rule there in 1967.
 Upon her death in 1969 she was interred in the royal crypt at Windsor Castle, but her wish to be buried in Jerusalem was finally realized in 1988, when her remains were transferred to a crypt below a convent in Gethsemane.

-Princess Alice had attended the royal wedding of Queen Elizabeth II to her son Prince Philip in 1947, but her four daughters (Prince Philip’s sisters) were conspicuously excluded, because all of them had married German nobles, three of them high ranking Nazi officers.
+Princess Alice had attended the royal wedding of Queen Elizabeth II to her son Prince Philip in 1947, but her three daughters (Prince Philip’s sisters) were conspicuously excluded, because all of them had married German nobles who were high ranking Nazi officers.
 Oddly, Prince Philip never told Princess Diana that his mother had been born severely deaf, all the more astonishing in light of the tireless work Princess Diana did on behalf of the deaf community in Britain.

 In this photo a young Prince Philip is shown holding his mother's hand.
 Philip learned sign language to be able to communicate with his mother.
 Prince Andrew is shown seated and surrounded by his four daughters.
 Philip was the only male child in the immediate family.

-Prince Philip the Duke of Edinburgh and his young bride, Queen Elizabeth 11, in 1947.
+Prince Philip the Duke of Edinburgh and his young bride, Queen Elizabeth 11, on their honeymoon in 1947.

-The British royal family has spent more than sixty years trying to downplay or disguise Prince Philip’s infamous heritage.
-Queen Elizabeth II’s own grandmother, Queen Mary, had been born a German princess, and the British Royal family’s strong German roots caused uneasiness during the two world wars.
+The British royal family has spent more than sixty years trying to downplay or disguise Prince Philip’s heritage and the monarchy's German roots.
+Queen Elizabeth II’s own grandmother, Queen Mary, had been born a German princess, and the British Royal family’s strong German heritage caused uneasiness during the two world wars.
 Hoping to sweep all this German business under the carpet for good, in 1960 Queen Elizabeth II decreed by special order that all of her children and grandchildren were to use the name Mountbatten-Windsor (which sounds a lot less German than Battenberg-Hanover).
 Thus the recently married Prince William has the official name: William Arthur Philip Louis Mountbatten-Windsor.

 Prince Andrew of Greece and Princess Alice of Battenberg